Black-capped Chickadee

 Creating a welcoming habitat for Black-capped Chickadees in Colorado is straightforward once you understand what they need.
 Here are the most effective steps our experts recommend:

-- Offer black-oil sunflower seed in a tube or hopper feeder — this is the single most effective food for attracting seed-eating species at Colorado elevations.
+• Offer black-oil sunflower seed in a tube or hopper feeder — this is the single most effective food for attracting seed-eating species.

-- Hang a suet cage loaded with a high-fat suet cake.
-In Colorado's cold winters, suet provides the caloric density birds need to survive freezing overnight temperatures.
+• Hang a suet cage loaded with a high-fat suet cake.
+Suet provides the caloric density birds need, especially during cold weather.